isomerpages/moe-meetoh/_about-us/Our Staff/School Leaders.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p><strong>Mr Tay Hsien Chuan Kelvin <br>Principal </strong>
+<p><strong>Mr Kelvin Tay<br>Principal </strong>
 <br>
 </p>
 <p>LOVE means actively wishing happiness and well-being for all students
-and staff in the school, without conditions or expectations.
+and staff in our Mee Toh Family, without conditions or expectations.
 It also means enjoying the work that we do.
 As a school leader, I hope and want to exhibit LOVE through</p>
 <p>L: Leading by example</p>
 <p>O: Observing and listening actively</p>
 <p>V: Verbalising care and concern</p>